brendmung/greyAPI/README.md

 A: Currently supporting GPT-4o, GPT-3.5 Turbo, and Nova AI.
 More coming soon!
 (Or whenever I can figure out how to add them without breaking everything)

 **Q: Will this make me rich and famous?**
-A: Probably not, but neither will pretending to code while secretly browsing memes.
+A: Probably not, but neither will pretending to code while secretly browsing cat memes.

 I'll post updates here when I add new features or models, so star the repo if you want to stay in the loop!
 No spam, I promise.
 I'm too lazy for that.